 Thanks to their efforts, and with the help of generous supporters like Syncona, the Louis Dundas Centre today provides vital support for families of patients with life-limiting conditions or life-threatening illnesses.
 The Centre’s team provides round-the-clock care for very sick children, reducing suffering by managing their symptoms, and supporting families through the most difficult circumstances.
 The team also drive forward an integrated program of research, policy, practice and teaching, leading to better paediatric palliative care provision across the UK and abroad.

-- The team also provided expert guidance in over 2,500 additional cases across GOSH inpatient wards, in outreach settings and in hospice care.
+- The team also provide expert guidance in over 2,500 additional cases across GOSH inpatient wards, in outreach settings and in hospice care.

 - End of life care provision provided by the Louis Dundas Centre Paediatric Palliative Care team at GOSH is rated as ‘outstanding’ by the Care Quality Commission.

-- During 2019/20 the team offered numerous training and education sessions to support the improvement of clinical practice around the world, including a palliative care foundation program for nurses in Iceland.
+- Enable numerous training and education sessions to support the improvement of clinical practice around the world, including a palliative care foundation program for nurses in Iceland.

 Julie Bayliss is Consultant Nurse and Speciality lead in Paediatric Palliative Care and Oncology Outreach within the Louis Dundas Centre at Great Ormond Street Hospital.
 Julie and her team provide palliative care for children and their families throughout their illness, in hospital, at home and in hospice care.